-Except as otherwise indicated by the context and for the purposes of this report only, references in this report to "we," "us," "our," and "the Company" are to Airship AI Holdings, Inc., a Delaware corporation, and its consolidated subsidiaries, including Airship AI, Inc., a Washington corporation.
-In addition, in this annual report:
+Unless otherwise indicated or the context otherwise requires, references in this prospectus to the "Company," "we," "our," "us" and other similar terms refer to Airship AI Holdings, Inc. and its subsidiaries, including Airship AI, Inc. (formerly known as Airship AI Holdings, Inc.), a Washington corporation ("Airship AI").